how to start a flood

 step 3. let yourself get fed up!

-I’ve discovered another way to discern what it is we really want is to listen to anger.
+i've discovered another way to discern what it is we really want is to listen to anger.

-Frustration points us towards what isn’t working.
-It points towards friction.
-I learn so much from my anger/frustration when I choose to listen to it, rather than shove it into a little box.
-After all, if you’re trying to start a flood, this implies that some force is probably necessary.
+i learn so much from my anger/frustration when I choose to listen to it, rather than shove it into a little box.

-And this, in turn, spurs us into action, to begin the process of de-cluttering (flooding) 🌷
+and this, in turn, spurs us into action, to begin the process of de-cluttering (flooding) 🌷

 step 4. if you’re in school, graduate

-I’m sorry—there’s simply nothing like graduating and having to build your life up from scratch outside of the organized structures of school… nothing has taught me more about my weaknesses, strengths, and values (except for maybe moving away—see Step 1)
+i'm sorry—there’s simply nothing like graduating and having to build your life up from scratch outside of the organized structures of school… nothing has taught me more about my weaknesses, strengths, and values (except for maybe moving away—see Step 1)

 step 5. decide, commit, create something